 - 2 cups confectioners' sugar

 - 1/2 cup chocolate sprinkles

 - Fill paper-lined muffin cups three-fourths full.
-Bake 20-25 minutes or until a toothpick inserted in center comes out clean.
-Cool 10 minutes before removing from pan to a wire rack to cool.
+Bake at 350° for 20-25 minutes or until a toothpick comes out clean.
+Cool for 10 minutes before removing from pan to a wire rack to cool.

-- For frosting, in a microwave, melt chips and butter; stir until smooth.
-Transfer to a large bowl.
-Gradually beat in confectioners' sugar and enough coffee to achieve desired consistency.
+- For frosting, in a small microwave-safe mixing bowl, melt chips; stir until smooth.
+Add butter; beat until blended.
+Gradually beat in confectioners' sugar and coffee.
 Pipe frosting onto cupcakes.
 Top with sprinkles; gently press down.
 Yield: 1 dozen.